Cherry Valley National Wildlife Refuge: Climate

 According to the Trewartha climate classification system, Cherry Valley National Wildlife Refuge has a Temperate Continental climate (Dc) with warm summers (b), cold winters (0) and year-around precipitation.
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
 Although summers are typically comfortably humid at Cherry Valley National Wildlife Refuge, episodes of heat and high humidity can occur with heat index values > 94 °F. Since 1981, the highest air temperature was 98.0 °F on 07/22/2011, and the highest average mean dew point was 71.6 °F on 08/28/2018.
 The annual peak in thunderstorm activity occurs in the month of July.
 Since 1981, the wettest calendar day was 6.20 inches (157 mm) on 10/08/2005.
 During the winter months, the plant hardiness zone is 6a with an average annual extreme minimum air temperature of -9.0 °F. Since 1981, the coldest air temperature was -18.5 °F on 01/21/1994.
 Episodes of extreme cold and wind can occur with wind chill values < -21 °F. Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) are somewhat frequent, particularly during nor’easters from December through February.

+Climate data for Cherry Valley National Wildlife Refuge.
+1981-2010 Averages (1981-2018 Records).